Katembo1/genai/WALKTHROUGH.md

 3. Expected behavior

-- The frontend app uses `streamlit` (or plain Flask/other based app depending on implementation).
-When it runs, it typically opens a local web UI or prints a listening address in the console (for example, `Running on http://127.0.0.1:8501` for Streamlit).
+- The frontend app uses `streamlit`.
+When it runs, it typically opens a local web UI or prints a listening address in the console  `Running on http://127.0.0.1:8501` for Streamlit.
 Follow that address in your browser.

 4. Other components